coderedcorp/coderedcms/docs/getting_started/tutorial03.rst

-light navbar and adding Bootstrap classes, but you can also add/remove the Search bar, set it to fixed (stays at the top even when you scroll) or full-width, decide on which screen size it will collapse into a menu hamburger, and whether to center the logo at the top or keep it toward the left.
+light navbar and adding Bootstrap classes, but you can also add/remove the Search bar, set it to fixed (stays at the top even when you scroll) or full-width, decide on which screen size it will collapse into a menu hamburger, and whether to center the logo at the top or keep it toward the left-hand side.

 .. note::
     In Layout, we added the Bootstrap background color class ``bg-warning`` but you can choose whatever